 - Drop-down menus: If your blog has child categories and you want them to appear automatically, you can enable this option.

 - Empty categories: You can display all existing categories in the main navigation of your site.
 By default, categories that do not contain any items will be hidden.
 If you still want to display them, you can deactivate this option.

-- Dropdown levels: Just like the page dropdowns, you can decide how deep your category dropdowns should be.
-This will depend on your internal organization of parent and child categories.
+- Dropdown levels: Just like the dropdown menus on the pages, you can decide how deep the dropdown menu for your categories should be.
+This will depend on your internal organisation of parent and child categories.

 - Sort links: you can filter the sorting of links in your category navigation

 - Sortingorder: just as you can sort them in ascending or descending order.

 - Save: Don't forget to save your changes.

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

 3 - The Navigation > General Settings sub-tab

 Until now, the last two tabs have not had much added value but the options available from the "General Settings" sub-tab are quite important...